 - Peculiarities in your state and local laws.

-Complications can arise during the eviction process, and you might regret not hiring a pro.
+Complications can arise, and you might regret not hiring a pro.
+Expert legal advice is invaluable.
 For example, if a tenant files for bankruptcy during the eviction, bankruptcy court will place a stay on the eviction process.
 Your eviction is stopped until the stay is lifted, and you’ll definitely need an attorney.

 Your knowledge and experience with the eviction process will also be a factor.
 You absolutely cannot walk into court unless you know what you are doing—it’s too easy to mess up.
 Once you have been through a few evictions, you may have enough experience to go it alone.

 Your personality is also something to consider.
 Do you like speaking in front of other people?
 Do you enjoy confrontation—and do you handle it well?
 You must keep your cool at all costs.
 The last thing you want is to be held in contempt.

 To find a good attorney, ask for references from other real estate investors.
 This is one of the benefits to jumping into the BiggerPockets Forums and building relationships.
 If you are a BiggerPockets Pro member, you can also use BiggerPockets Meet to find investors in any zip code in America, and send them a message asking for a referral to a good attorney.